 Jazz guitarists view: “My semi-hollow guitar (a Gibson ES-345) is so versatile, I use it for both straight-ahead standards and gigs with my jazz-rock group, Animal Society’’ Joe Williamson (UK)

-However, more specialised jazz players opt for a solid-body when they want a brighter sound, closer to rock, blues or country, and will usually run the guitar’s sound through overdrive and other effects.
+It’s less commonly seen in jazz, as players prefer the warmer tones of an archtop or a semi-hollow, but more specialised jazz players do opt for this type of guitar when they want a brighter sound.
+Closer to a rock, blues or country sound, these players will usually run it through overdrive and other effects.

 Bill Frisell and Julian Lage are known for using Telecasters, which when amplified and compressed, have a bright twang and rich sustain well-suited to their country-inspired take on jazz.